- What is a recommendation engine?

-This type of recommendation engine takes available user data (age, gender, location, etc.), classifies it into specific audience segments and then puts in a bigger picture to fill the gaps in the data.
+This type of recommendation engine takes available user data (age, gender, location, etc.), classifies it into specific audience segments, and then puts in a bigger picture to fill the gaps in the data.

-Demographic-based system is one of the simpler types of recommendation systems that require a limited set of data to deliver broad suggestions.
+The demographic-based system is one of the simpler types of recommendation systems that require a limited set of data to deliver broad suggestions.
 As such, it is less dependent on user data.
 However, to make it work, this system requires full-on market research as a foundation.

 The utility-based recommendation is the one that tries to calculate the usefulness of the particular product according to the expressed preferences of the users.

 It is trickier to adjust than the others due to numerous additional elements in the equation.

 To calculate the usefulness of the product, you need:

 Utility-based recommendations require a broad scope of user information available to provide engaging suggestions.